 \begin{proof} In any symmetric equilibrium, both firms get zero profits.
-If it is not the case and firm gets strictly positive profits, then there is at least one signal where firms get positive profits.
+If it is not the case and a firm gets strictly positive profits, then there is at least one signal at which firms get positive profits.
 Then one of them can raise the transfer by $\epsilon$ and attract all agents for an arbitrarily small increase.

 First, I show that there is no `cross-subsidisation' in equilibrium, i.e., $\alpha(l)=0$.